quackPin/doctorBookingProject.github.io/README.md

 This project is under development phase.
 I am using Java as a backend.
-HTML5, css, JavaScript and it's cdn libararies for frontend along with Bootstrap5.
+HTML5, css, JavaScript and it's cdn libraries for frontend along with Bootstrap5.

 Visit this for beter view -->